AdlerCastro/Some-Learnings-in-JAVA/Readme.md

-## Hi, this repository is intended for some knowledge in JAVA acquired in the second semester of Computer Engineering
+## Hi👋(•ω•`)o, this repository is intended for some knowledge in JAVA acquired in the second semester of Computer Engineering

 In this repository you will find topics such as:
 - Arrays e ArrayList